SalaitSudhakar/RecipeSite-Project/README.md

 - **Get Recipe by ID**: Retrieve a single recipe by its unique identifier.
 - **Update Recipe**: Update an existing recipe by its ID.
 - **Delete Recipe**: Delete a recipe using its ID.

-## Task Requirements

-To achieve the objectives of this project, the following requirements have been met:

-- Followed the MVC pattern with separate folders for models, views, and controllers.
-- Complete implementation of the CRUD operations.
-- Fully functional integration with MongoDB using Mongoose.
-- Detailed documentation for each API endpoint in Postman.
-- Included sample requests and responses for each operation.
-- Implemented proper error handling and validation.
-- Clean, readable, and well-documented code.

 ## Tech Stack